Philanthropic Foundation Giving

 At Moffitt, we believe that the future of beating cancer lies in outsmarting it.
 We use predictive modeling based on evolutionary principles, sophisticated diagnostics and advanced imaging to treat tumors by actually directing the way they evolve in response to our treatments.
 As we keep one step ahead of cancer by responding quickly to overcome cancer cells resistant to therapy, Moffitt’s adaptive therapy aims to keep resistant cells in check by deliberately maintaining a population of chemo-sensitive cells.
 This treatment applies only the minimum dose necessary to maintain control of the cancer.
 Effectively, cancer becomes a chronic condition much like diabetes.

-In prostate cancer, early results demonstrate patient’s lives were extended with much-reduced toxicity and expense from treatment.
-Our partnership with The V Foundation for Cancer Research led to support for Dr. Robert Gatenby’s research to combine targeted therapy and immunotherapy to improve the lives of patients with metastatic esophageal cancer.
+For example, our partnership with The V Foundation for Cancer Research led to support for Dr. Robert Gatenby’s research to combine targeted therapy and immunotherapy to improve the lives of patients with metastatic esophageal cancer.

 The Don Shula Foundation established The Shula Fund at Moffitt Cancer Center to support cutting-edge breast cancer research projects that will improve patient outcomes and lead to the cure of breast cancer.